+44 (0)1865 613144 (PA); +44 (0)1865 618329 (direct)

-- Head of Translational Neurobiology Group
+- Associate Head of Department (Research)

-An important starting point is that many genes which affect risk of developing psychosis have been identified, as well as several environmental factors.
-However, much less is known about how, why, and when, these factors increase risk.
-Underlying my research is the assumption that they operate to affect brain development, plasticity, and function, and our work is designed to investigate and clarify this.
-I have a particular interest in how the risk genes impact on glutamate signalling, and upon the psychosis risk genes which also represent potential treatment targets.
-Genes being studied include GRM3 (mGlu3), catechol-O-methyltransferase (COMT), D-amino acid oxidase, and ZNF804A.
-The work is supported primarily by Strategic Awards from the Wellcome Trust, and by the Medical Research Council.
+An important starting point for the work is that many genes which affect risk of developing psychiatric disorders have been identified, but much less is known about how, why, and when, these factors increase risk.
+Underlying my research is the assumption that they operate to affect brain development, plasticity, and function, and our work is designed to investigate this.
+I have a particular interest in the risk genes which represent potential treatment targets, such as voltage-gated calcium channels.

 As well as neurobiological research into genetic mechanisms, I am involved in several clinically focused projects, including functional neuroimaging (using fMRI and MEG), experimental medicine, and randomised clinical trials.
 I have carried out systematic reviews and meta-analyses, and conduct large-scale pharmacoepidemiological studies.
 During the pandemic, I have also been researching the psychiatric and neurological sequelae of Covid-19 and their mechanisms.